-No qualitative VMT analysis was conducted for the proposed project, as the development is both consistent with the General Plan land use designation and will be an infill project in a development area.
+No qualitative VMT analysis was conducted for the proposed project, as the development is consistent with the General Plan land use designation.

 Impacts with regard to items c and d are assessed based on the expert judgment of the City Engineer and City Fire Department, as based upon facts and consistency with the City's Design and Construction Standards.